What to Do in San Francisco in 3 Days + Travel Tips

 Full House – like many people of my generation, I grew up with that TV show and visiting the painted ladies was high on my list.
 There is a little meadow in front of the houses, but it was very cold and chilly so I did not stay there for too long.

-Seeing those houses for even a short bit was worth the visit, so definitely put Alamo Square on your list.
+Seeing those houses for even a short bit was worth the visit, so definitely put Alamo Square on your list and make sure to wear warm clothes – weather in San Francisco is crazy.

 I am not necessarily a “hippie,” but I love a free and liberal spirit.
 The Castro is an area in San Francisco that represents liberty like almost no other area in the US.
 Though it is known as a gay quarter, it is also fun to visit and discover the area if you are not gay since there are some cute cafes and museums (for those of you who are interested in museums).